siliconflow/BizyAir/docs/docs/others/index.md

+## ☁️BizyAir Photorealistic Image Super Resolution

+This node helps you enlarge the image 4 times, suitable for non-cartoon images.

 ## ☁️BizyAir Anime Image Super Resolution

 This node helps you enhance the resolution of your input cartoon images.
 You can choose to upscale them by 2x or 4x.